wix/stylable/packages/jest/README.md

 ```

 ### Ignore Stylable files from exsiting css integrations
-To disable exsiting css integration affecting Stylable files ignore '.st.css' from the exsiting integration
+To prevent existing CSS integrations from affecting Stylable files, ignore '.st.css' in the integration configuration.

 Change:
 ```js